hackclub/hackclub/workshops/color_scheme_generator/README.md

 Now let's create elements with colors.
 But what colors?
 We'll give them random colors as we go.

 Create a [prop](https://reactjs.org/docs/components-and-props.html#props-are-read-only) `colors`, an `array`, which we get from our main component.
 Then we will loop through the array with [`map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map).
-The final component wil be like this :
+The final component will be like this :

 ```jsx
 import React from 'react'